 I offer a highly personalised programme of one-to-one recovery coaching for anyone going through difficulties with food or their body.
-Involving closely collaborative work together via Skype and email, it’s designed to reconfigure restrictive and damaging habits of thought and behaviour—starting with food, but encompassing your body, work and play, other people, and anything else you need or want to tackle.
+Involving closely collaborative work together via video chat, email, and other online platforms, it’s designed to reconfigure restrictive and damaging habits of thought and behaviour—starting with food, but encompassing your body, work and play, other people, and anything else you need or want to tackle.

 The basic coaching programme I offer has a shape and a rhythm to it.
 First we have a free consultation in which we establish what you want and need and whether I may be able to help you achieve those things.
 Then, if we both decide we want to work together, you’ll commit to one four-week block of coaching, including 5 hour-long video calls and daily email contact, to kickstart your recovery.